Cathedral of the Immaculate Conception (Burlington, Vermont): 1977 cathedral

 In 1974, New York City architect Edward Larrabee Barnes was chosen to design a new cathedral on the same property.
-The project architect was then associate Alistair Bevington (made partner in the 80's).
+The project architect was then associate Alistair Bevington.
 Barnes and Bevington used as inspiration the Billings Memorial Library at the University of Vermont, designed by Henry Hobson Richardson.
-The modern five-sided sanctuary is composed of low brick walls in bands of green and dark brown covered by a high standing seam copper roof, clerestory, and facade.
-A large cross caps the gabled roof of the clerestory.
+The modern five-sided sanctuary was composed of low brick walls in bands of green and dark brown covered by a high standing seam copper roof, clerestory, and facade.
+A large cross capped the gabled roof of the clerestory.
 Because of a decline in the Catholic population, the seating capacity was set at 450.
-A rectangular-shaped structure of one and two-stories is connected to the front of the sanctuary by a wide hyphen.
-It contains a gathering space on the main floor and it is capped with a flat roof.
+A rectangular-shaped structure of one and two-stories was connected to the front of the sanctuary by a wide hyphen.
+It contained a gathering space on the main floor and it was capped with a flat roof.
 The "Great Cross" stained glass window in the west wall of the sanctuary was designed by glass artist Robert Sowers, and the ten semi-circular windows in the apse were designed by glass artist David Wilson.
-The interiors and furnishings were designed by architect Toshiki Mori, who worked in the Barnes office at the time.
+The interiors and furnishings were designed by architect Toshiko Mori, who worked in the Barnes office at the time.
 The tabernacle was designed by Bevington and the marble baptismal font, by Mary Barnes.

 Vermont landscape architect Dan Kiley was commissioned to plan the park-like setting.
 He and Barnes collaborated on the entire project.
 Kiley positioned the building in the center of the block facing Pine Street.
-The property is planted with 123 uniformly spaced locust trees.
-They are placed within a grid pattern created by the straight concrete walkways that form geometric lawn panels that mirror the sharp angular form of the cathedral.
-The trees visually shield the cathedral from its urban setting and create a sense of calm at a busy intersection.
-A juxtaposition is also created between the building's green and brown brick walls and copper roof with the light green leaves and dark brown trunks of the trees.
+The property was planted with 123 uniformly spaced locust trees.
+They were placed within a grid pattern created by the straight concrete walkways that formed geometric lawn panels that mirrored the sharp angular form of the cathedral.
+The trees visually shielded the cathedral from its urban setting and created a sense of calm at the busy intersection.
+A juxtaposition was also created between the building's green and brown brick walls and copper roof with the light green leaves and dark brown trunks of the trees.
 A free-standing steel bell tower near the corner of Cherry and St. Paul Streets is where the old cathedral was located.
 The 4500 lbs bell was rescued from the ruins of the destroyed cathedral.
 It had been acquired by the parish in 1900 after its original bell, from the 1841 church, cracked the previous year.
 The entire building and landscaping project was completed in March 1977 and dedicated on May 26 of the same year by Bishop John Marshall.

 The pipe organ located behind the altar was built by Casavant Frères of Saint-Hyacinthe, Quebec in 1980.
-It features two manuals, three divisions, 16 stops, 16 registers, 20 ranks, and 1,000 pipes.
-Its manual compass is 56 notes and its pedal compass is 32 notes.
-The organ has an attached keydesk.
+It featured two manuals, three divisions, 16 stops, 16 registers, 20 ranks, and 1,000 pipes.
+Its manual compass was 56 notes and its pedal compass was 32 notes.
+The organ had an attached key desk.
 It was first used during a recital by Jane Bergeron on August 27, 1980.